 Take a stroll through time from the early days of horseless carriages to modern-day muscle cars and beyond.

 5 – Polish Art Center

-The Polish Art Center in Hamtramck, Michigan is a unique cultural destination that showcases the art, history, and traditions of Poland and its people.
+If you’re in the Detroit metropolitan area, check out the Polish Art Center in Hamtramck.
+It’s a unique cultural destination that showcases the art, history and traditions of Poland and its people.